-My point is, whether a child is raised by gay, lesbian or heterosexual parents, it is important to have open discussions about sexual orientation and gender biases with your child.
-Teach your child to be inclusive and tolerant of others who are different.
+It is important to have open discussions about sexual orientation and gender biases with your child.
+Teach your child to be inclusive and tolerant of others.
 Children learn about gender through conversations.
 So, I urge you to talk about gender roles and stereotypes.
 Remember, your child pays attention to what your attitudes are and listens to how you use language.
 How you respond matters.

 Try and avoid using gendered language.
 You can do this by,